- Home

 Cultivation and Martial Arts Terminology

 Xianxia and wuxia manhua use a dense vocabulary of cultivation concepts: '气' (qi, life energy), '丹田' (dantian, energy center), '筑基' (zhuji, foundation building stage), '金丹' (jindan, golden core).
 These terms appear in almost every panel of cultivation manhua.
-Some have established English fan translations; others are rendered differently by every translator.
+Some have established English community translations; others are rendered differently by every translator.
 The tool maintains consistent terminology within a series.

 Simplified vs. Traditional Character Detection